Key people and events of the American civil rights movement

 This meant that African Americans were required to use separate facilities from white people, could not vote, and were often treated unfairly in the criminal justice system.

-Facilities like schools, hospitals, and transportation were also segregated, meaning that African Americans had to go to different buildings or use different buses than white Americans.
+Facilities like schools, hospitals, and transportation were also segregated.
+As a result, African Americans had to go to different buildings or use different buses than white Americans.

 These laws were enforced until the 1960s.